DatabaseTirzepatide

 FINDINGS & EFFECTIVENESS

 Diabetes prevention (prediabetes subgroup, 176 weeks): 94% lower risk of progressing to T2D with tirzepatide vs placebo (HR 0.06).
 98.7% of tirzepatide-treated prediabetes patients remained diabetes-free at 3 years.
-Number needed to treat (NNT): 9 patients treated with tirzepatide for 3 years to prevent 1 case of T2D.
+Number needed to treat: 9 patients treated with tirzepatide for 3 years to prevent 1 case of T2D.

-Weight maintenance at 176 weeks (3 years): Sustained 22.9% mean weight loss at 15mg -- demonstrating no attenuation of effect with continuous long-term treatment.
+Weight maintenance at 176 weeks: sustained 22.9% mean weight loss at 15mg: demonstrating no attenuation of effect with continuous long-term treatment.
 This is the longest Phase 3 weight management data available for any GLP-1/GIP class drug.

-Context: The SURMOUNT-1 3-year extension began as a weight maintenance trial but the diabetes prevention finding emerged as the headline result.
-For comparison, the landmark DPP trial (intensive lifestyle) reduced T2D progression by 58% and metformin by 31% -- tirzepatide's 94% exceeds both by a substantial margin, though the populations and trial designs differ.
+For comparison, the landmark DPP trial (intensive lifestyle) reduced T2D progression by 58% and metformin by 31%: tirzepatide's 94% exceeds both by a substantial margin, though the populations and trial designs differ.

 EDITORIAL ASSESSMENT

 The 94% diabetes prevention result is arguably the most clinically transformative secondary finding in obesity pharmacotherapy history.
-The NNT of 9 to prevent one T2D case over 3 years is extraordinary -- T2D prevention with this magnitude of effect would represent a meaningful public health intervention.
+The NNT of 9 to prevent one T2D case over 3 years is extraordinary.
 The DPP comparison, while methodologically imperfect across different trials, illustrates the scale of the finding.
-If tirzepatide receives a diabetes prevention indication (none currently approved), it would become relevant to the approximately 96 million US adults with prediabetes.
+No diabetes prevention indication is currently approved for tirzepatide: this finding emerged as a secondary endpoint from a weight management trial and would require a dedicated prevention trial for regulatory approval in that indication.

 Evidence Summary